3 min read

 Vary: Cookie

-Header to the page response to make sure that users that are logged in don't get cached pages.
+Header to the page response to make sure that logged-in users don't get cached pages.
 The Vary header informs a cache that different content may be served from origin based on the value in the Cookie header sent by the browser.

-This is fine if you are using drupal with no third party javascript libraries.
-However, if you do use third party libraries it can render page caching close to useless.
-For example, drupal.org itself uses perimeterx for bot detection.
-This results in a unique session cookie being set on the very first request.
+This is fine if you are using Drupal with no third party javascript libraries.
+If you do use third party libraries, it can render page caching close to useless.
+For example, drupal.org itself uses perimeterx for bot detection, which results in a unique session cookie being set on the very first request.

 The cookie set by perimiterx The first request to drupal.org results in a unique cookie being set by perimiterx

-If you use Google analytics, Facebook, or any of a wide array of popular third party libraries, then the same thing is going to happen!
+If you use Google analytics, Facebook, or any of a wide array of popular third party libraries, the same thing can happen.

 This means only the very first request from the user could be served from a general page cache.
 Hit rates would be virtually zero.